hanwenzhang123/fullstack-note/04-note/README.md

 - not secured, fast & simple, easy & frequent
 - configurable interface
 - prototyping (based on built-in pattern)
-- starts right away, let you see the results, run slowly
+- starts right away, lets you see the results, runs slowly

 #### Compiled vs. Interpreted
 - Compilation - transforms your program into machine-understandable instructions.